mercere99/MABE2/source/core/DeveloperNotes.md

 This directory contains all of the core functionality for MABE.
-None of this code should be changed for individual experients.
+This code should never be changed for individual experients.

 # Layout

 The core components of MABE are below.
-Each component depends on all of those above it.
+The first three files are tools with no internal dependancies.
+Each of the remaining files depend on all of those above it.

+data_collect.hpp    - Tools to extract data from elements in a container.
-TraitInfo.h       - Specifications for module/trait interactions (on organisms, populations, etc.)
+TraitInfo.hpp       - Specifications for module/trait interactions (on organisms, populations, etc.)
+TraitSet.hpp        - Collections of traits, all with the same type (or a vector of that type)

-ModuleBase.h      - Core functionality for interfacing with all module types.
+ModuleBase.hpp      - Core functionality for interfacing with all module types.
-Organism.h        - Information about a single agent; ModuleBase is interface for OrganismManager.
+Organism.hpp        - Information about a single agent; ModuleBase is interface for OrganismManager.
-OrgIterator.h     - Tools for identifying organism locations and stepping through sets of them.
+OrgIterator.hpp     - Tools for identifying organism locations and stepping through sets of them.
-Population.h      - Collection of Organisms (some of which could be EmptyOrganisms) Collection.h      - A more flexible collection of organisms or whole populations for manipulation.
+Population.hpp      - Collection of Organisms (some of which could be EmptyOrganisms) Collection.hpp      - A more flexible collection of organisms or whole populations for manipulation.
-MABE.h            - Main contoller object; manipulates Populations and Organisms Module.h          - Modify main MABE contoller functions.
+MABE.hpp            - Main contoller object; manipulates Populations and Organisms Module.hpp          - Modify main MABE contoller functions.
-OrganismManager.h - Specialty Module type to manage organisms with shared configuration.
+OrganismManager.hpp - Specialty Module type to manage organisms with shared configuration.
-EmptyOrganism.h   - Specialty Organism type to represent empty cells.
+EmptyOrganism.hpp   - Specialty Organism type to represent empty cells.

 # Component Development